the-woodford-den/daredevil-deployer/README.md

 ### *Current Goals*
 <div align="left">
-  <h3 align="center">This application will battle the github api to provide authentication, authorization to build applications</h3>

   - Authenticate github users which belong to **the-woodford-den** organization
   - Build & monitor github actions, pipelines for a project